Chongqing: Bridges

 With so many bridges crossing the Yangtze and Jialing rivers in the urban area, Chongqing is sometimes known as the 'Bridge Capital of China'.
 The first important bridge in urban Chongqing was the Niujiaotuo Jialing River Bridge, built in 1958.
-The first bridge over the Yangtze river was the Shibanpo Yangtze River Bridge (or Chongqing Yangtze River Bridge) built in 1977.
+The first bridge over the Yangtze was the Shibanpo Yangtze River Bridge (or Chongqing Yangtze River Bridge) built in 1977.

-As of 2014, within the area of the 9 districts, there were 20 bridges on the Yangtze river and 28 bridges on the Jialing river.
-The bridges in Chongqing exhibit a variety of shapes and structures, making Chongqing a showcase for bridge design.
+As of 2014, within the area of the 9 districts, there were 20 bridges on the Yangtze and 28 bridges on the Jialing.
+The bridges in Chongqing exhibit a variety of shapes and structures.

 Airports

 The major airport of Chongqing is Chongqing Jiangbei International Airport (IATA: CKG, ICAO: ZUCK).
 It is located in Yubei District.
-The airport offers a growing network of direct flights to China, South East Asia, the Middle East, North America, and Europe.
-It is located 21 km north of the city center of Chongqing and serves as an important aviation hub for south-western China.
+The airport offers a growing network of direct flights to China, Southeast Asia, the Middle East, North America, and Europe.
+It is located 21 km north of Downtown Chongqing and serves as an important aviation hub for southwest China.
 Jiangbei airport is a hub for China Southern Airlines, Chongqing Airlines, Sichuan Airlines, China Express Airlines, Shandong Airlines and Hainan Airlines's new China West Air.
-Chongqing also is a focus city of Air China, therefore it is very well connected with Star Alliance and Skyteam's international network.
+Chongqing also is a focus city of Air China, therefore it is very well connected with Star Alliance and SkyTeam's international network.
 The airport currently has three parallel runways in operation.
-It serves domestic routes to most other Chinese cities, as well as international routes to Auckland, New York City, London, Los Angeles, Moscow, Doha, Dubai, Seoul, Bangkok, Phuket, Osaka, Singapore, Chiang Mai, Phnom Penh, Siem Reap, Malé, Bali, Tokyo, Kuala Lumpur, Batam, Rome and Helsinki.
+It serves domestic routes to most other Chinese cities, as well as international routes to Auckland, New York City, London, Los Angeles, Moscow, Milan, Doha, Dubai, Seoul, Bangkok, Phuket, Osaka, Singapore, Chiang Mai, Phnom Penh, Siem Reap, Malé, Bali, Tokyo, Kuala Lumpur, Batam, Rome and Helsinki.
 As of 2021, Jiangbei Airport was the 4th busiest airport in terms of passenger traffic in mainland China.

 Currently, Jiangbei airport has three terminals.
 Chongqing Airport has metro access (CRT Line 3 and Line 10) to its central city, and two runways in normal use.

 There are four other airports in Chongqing Municipality: Qianjiang Wulingshan Airport, Wanzhou Wuqiao Airport, Chongqing Xiannüshan Airport, and Chongqing Wushan Airport.
 They are all class 4C airports and serve passenger flights to domestic destinations including Beijing, Shanghai and Kunming.